jia-kai/eevbnn/README.md

 [EEV](https://arxiv.org/abs/2005.03597), a system for efficient and exact (complete and sound) verification of binarized neural networks.

-Verifiers that claim to be exact for real-valued neural networks are fundamentally incorrect due to floating point errors, which can be [exploited to invalidate their verification results in practice](https://github.com/jia-kai/realadv).
+Verifiers that claim to be exact for real-valued neural networks face two fundamental challenges due to the complexity of floating point arithmetic:
+1. They are slow.
+2. They provide no correctness guarantee due to floating point errors, which can be [exploited to construct adversarial examples for networks that are claimed to be robust by an exact verifier](https://github.com/jia-kai/realadv).

-We present the **first** exact verification results with **guaranteed correctness** for adversarial robustness of neural networks on MNIST and CIFAR10.
+We present the **first** exact verification results with **guaranteed correctness** for adversarial robustness of neural networks on MNIST and CIFAR10, which is also **several orders of magnitude faster** compared to previous verification results.

 Our main contributions: